atodorov/atodorov.github.com/content/_posts/2016-10-07-petar-sabev-automation.markdown

 team who don't have strong experience with test automation and/or are unfamiliar with the product.

-Petar proposes a different approach.
+Peter proposes a different approach.
 He plots the test cases as dots, based on how much time they take to execute manually and how much time/how hard is it to automate the particular case.
 Then you start to move from the lower right corner towards the upper left corner in a weaving motion, like a snake,